 Though they probably wouldn’t mind if you approached them in their swamp of choice and hung out for a bit, it isn’t the wisest idea.
 Capybaras sometimes host ticks carrying Rocky Mountain spotted fever, and you don’t want to contract that!

-Learn more about capybaras, the friendliest animal in the world, here.
+Learn more about capybaras, the friendliest wild animal in the world, here.

 Friendliest Pet: Dogs